A neonatal nurse in a British hospital has been found guilty of killing 7 babies

 A jury of seven women and four men deliberated for 22 days before reaching the verdict.
 One juror was excused well into deliberations for personal reasons and the judge later gave the remaining 11 jurors the option of reaching a verdict with 10 people in agreement instead of a unanimous decision.

-Letby was found not guilty on one charge of attempted murder and the jury could not reach a verdict on several others.
+Letby denied all the charges.
+She was found not guilty on one charge of attempted murder and the jury could not reach a verdict on several others.

 Some of the verdicts were announced in court earlier in the month, but the judge imposed a ban on reporting them until deliberations were complete.
 Letby fought back tears on Aug.
 8 as the jury found her guilty of two counts of attempted murder and burst out crying as she left the courtroom.
 She had more recently declined to be in the courtroom as additional verdicts were announced.